by Alan Jacobs

 lay on a shelf over the radiator, and next to it stood the typewriter stand, up against a window that looked out on an elm tree and a yellow bungalow with blue trim, across the street.
 I assume it was an elm because it died that spring during an elm epidemic and the city foresters cut it down, but in fact there are only four or five plants I can identify with certainty and the elm is not one of them.
 I regret this but there it is: plant life has never been more to me than a sort of canvas backdrop.
 There was a houseplant in that bedroom too, some type of vine or vine-related plant, and it also died.

 The characters in his novel, he says, spent a lot of time smoking while propped against trees; but what kind of trees he did not say.
 Nor did he care.
-In retrospect Keillor saw that the story grew dull and lifeless because its fictional world was so skimpily furnished; characters who devoted so much time to "leaning against ...
+In retrospect Keillor saw that the story grew dull and lifeless because its fictional world was so skimpily furnished; characters who devoted so much time ...